chris-pardy/Rate-Quote-Coding-Challenge/README.md

 - README
 </details>

-# Future Thinking
+## Future Thinking

-Future iterations of this page should be mobile compatible, and should include help icons for users to click and read about the different terms on the page (credit score, property types, etc.).
-We should also store the API key in an environment variable rather than hardcoding it into fetch header.
+Future iterations of this app should be mobile compatible, and should include help icons for users to click and read about the different terms on the page (credit score, property types, etc.).
+I should also store the API key in an environment variable rather than hardcoding it into fetch header.

-# Authors
+## Author

 * [K Strickland](https://github.com/kstrickland0612)